mainkoon81/ooo-Bayesian-Modeling-A/README.md

 The presence of missing values or latent variable raises multiple challenges.
  - (1) Unknown mechanism of missingness
- - (2) Complexity of likelihood
- - (3) Multiple Global Optima
+ - (2) Complexity of likelihood & Multiple Global Optima

 ## (1) Unknown mechanism of missingness

 ### With Latent variables and Model Sparcity
+Having a latent variable sometimes gives an advantage.
  - Latent variable often gives rise to the **sparser** and therefore **easier-to-learn** models.
  - Latent variable often offers an interesting characterization of structure in the data...such as clusters..
    <img src="https://user-images.githubusercontent.com/31917400/99156871-73984c00-26bc-11eb-86ca-95836423af47.jpg" />

 ### With missing values
+Having missing values gives a pain in the ass.
 H,T,H,?,T,?,?,?,T,H......how to deal with "?"
 If you don't know why these data are missing, you have no idea how to proceed...
  - __Missing data mechanism:__
    <img src="https://user-images.githubusercontent.com/31917400/99159390-b6b1e980-26d3-11eb-9c0e-72c0e0bb714a.jpg" />